HoangNguyen55/A.I.D.A/docs/STYLE.md

         return f"{a} {b}"
 ```

+In the case that type hinting isn't possible, i.e, the libary we're using don't specific what type their function returns, use docstring.

 ### Use logging instead of print

 Using logging statements will make it a whole lot easier to debug when something go wrong.